kalaksi/docker-shatag/README.md

 ## What is this container for?
 This container contains ```shatag``` which is a tool for file checksumming (see shatag documentation).
+By default, the filesystem's extended attributes are used for storing the hashes (available in modern filesystems, such as ext4).
+This allows the information to be stored alongside the file.
+When copying the files you'll want to make sure that extended attrs also get copied.

 The ```docker-compose.yml``` contains an example of running ```shatagd``` for file monitoring and ```shatag``` for checksum verification.

 ## Why use this container?